Watch this video to learn about the Lifeline program, including how to qualify and what the benefit can be used for.

 Customers should ask their current phone/internet company if they offer Lifeline, or find a company that does.
-The company will provide an application and ask for proof of eligibility (such as a SNAP card).

-If the application is approved, in most cases the benefit will begin right away.
 Visit the How to Get Lifeline page to learn more.

 State Lifeline Benefits

-The federal Lifeline benefit is $9.25 per month, but some states offer additional support amounts (for example, Texas Lifeline offers up to $12.75 per month and Pennsylvania Lifeline offers up to $11.75 per month).
+The federal Lifeline benefit is up to $9.25 per month, but some states offer additional support amounts (for example, Texas Lifeline offers up to $12.75 per month and Pennsylvania Lifeline offers up to $11.75 per month).
 Participating phone/internet companies can help you determine the amount available in your state.

 Additional Support for Tribal Lands